-The locality group is led by the Steyning Grammar School Gifted and Talented Co-ordinator.
-Our Most Able Pupil provision at Thakeham is led by the Inclusion Co-ordinator.
+The locality group is led by the Steyning Grammar School Gifted and Talented Co-ordinator..
+At Thakeham, each Curriculum Leader is responsible for advising on challenge for MAP within their area.
 Locality schools aim to share good practice and learning opportunities in the provision for MAP.